ServiceNow/StarFlow/README.md

 ## Concept Introduction

-StarFlow is a framework for training and evaluating vision-language models.
-It consists of four types of components, namely datasets, metrics, models, and pipelines.
+StarFlow consists of four types of components: datasets, metrics, models, and pipelines.

 ### Datasets